Fees

 7. Calculating stamp duty land tax (SDLT) on the purchase and preparing and submitting to HM Revenue & Customs the appropriate SDLT forms; and

-8. Registering the purchase and the mortgage at the Land Registry.
+8. Registering the purchase at the Land Registry.

-We also suggest that you ensure you can arrange suitable buildings insurance before we exchange contracts and start insurance cover as soon as we have confirmed to you contracts have been exchanged.
+We also suggest that you ensure you can arrange suitable buildings insurance before contracts and start insurance cover as soon as we have confirmed to your contracts have been.

 Fees have been calculated on the basis that: